-Defense Against Colorado Domestic Assault Charges
+Defense Against Colorado Domestic Violence And Assault Charges

 If someone calls 911 and the officers see evidence of a disagreement or violence and determine that an “intimate relationship” exists, someone is going to be arrested and taken to jail, regardless of what statements are made when the police arrive.

+The negative impact of domestic violence on criminal charges is not always immediately apparent.
 For example, a defendant may accept a plea that involves a deferred sentence, which is typical in offenses that do not involve physical injury.
 After the period of time determined for the deferment – usually two years – if you have no other violations of the law, the conviction is overturned.
 However, although the accompanying charge – often it’s third-degree assault or harassment – is overturned, the domestic violence sentence enhancer remains on your criminal record indefinitely.

-A domestic violence conviction has several negative ancillary implications:
+A domestic violence conviction has several negative ancillary implications.

-- You can not own a gun under any circumstances.
+- You cannot own a gun under any circumstances.

-- A non-citizen with immigration reporting requirements will likely be deported.
+- A noncitizen with immigration reporting requirements will likely be deported.

-- Your charge must be reported to employers in several professions, such as banking and securities, aviation, medicine, and education.
+- Your charge must be reported to employers in several professions, such as banking and securities, aviation, medicine and education.

 Even with a plea of a two-year deferred sentence, the defendant will be required to pay for and complete 36 weekly domestic violence classes.